Arctic

 The Arctic is inhabited by different groups of people with mostly an European background.
 People from the surrounding countries live at the North Pole.

-The first explorers who set foot in the Arctic must have almost thought they’d wandered onto a different planet.
-But though they were certainly astonished by the dramatic scenery and rich wildlife, their main concern was surviving until they could find a northern trade route to the Indies.
+The first explorers who set foot in the Arctic must have thought they had wandered onto a different planet.
+But though they were certainly astonished by the dramatic scenery and rich wildlife, their main concern was finding a northern trade route to the Indies.

-Unlike the explorers, our motivation is purely for experience.
-We lead cruises to the Arctic and North Atlantic islands so our passengers can enjoy one of the last truly wild places on Earth.
-Remote and occasionally hostile, these areas are home to countless eye-popping sights: fiery sunsets glowing over the jagged glaciers, peaks and snowdrifts reflected up from water clear as glass, and white-winged birds streaking the bright blue sky.
-But nothing can prepare polar travelers for their first sight of the undisputed sovereign of the Arctic: the polar bear.
+We lead cruises to the Arctic so that our passengers can enjoy one of the last truly wild places on Earth.
+Remote and occasionally hostile, these areas are home to countless eye-popping sights: fiery sunsets glowing over jagged glaciers, snowy peaks reflected up from water clear as glass, and exotic seabirds streaking the bright blue sky.

-• Unlike Antarctica, the Arctic is not a continent but a region ― extending into Canada, the US, Russia, Finland, Greenland, Sweden, Norway, and Iceland
+• The Arctic is a region that extends into Canada, the US, Russia, Finland, Greenland, Sweden, Norway, and Iceland.

 • The name “Arctic” comes from the Greek word ἀρκτικός (pronounced “arktikos”), which means “near the bear.”
-This name refers to one or both of two constellations in the northern sky: Ursa Major and Ursa Minor.
-Ursa Minor contains the star Polaris, also known as the North Star
+This refers to one or both of two constellations in the northern sky: Ursa Major and Ursa Minor.

-• Until recently it was unknown whether the Arctic’s massive sheet of ice was on top of land or water.
-The answer was revealed in 1958 when the submarine USS Nautilus navigated under the ice, proving it was indeed over water
+• Until recently, it was unknown whether the Arctic’s massive ice sheet was on land or water.
+The answer was revealed in 1958 when the submarine USS Nautilus navigated under the ice, proving it was indeed over water.

-• The coldest temperature ever recorded in the Arctic was around -68°C in Siberia
+• The coldest temperature ever recorded in the Arctic was around -68°C (-90°F) in Siberia.

-• The Arctic glacier holds about 7% of the world’s fresh water
+• About 7% of the world’s fresh water is contained in Arctic glaciers.

-Whatever your choice, climbing aboard one of Oceanwide’s Arctic cruises gives you the chance to investigate one of the last surviving wildernesses on the planet.
+Whatever your choice, joining one of our expedition cruises to the Arctic gives you the chance to experience one of the last true wildernesses on the planet.
+If you have any questions about our Arctic expedition, please feel free to contact us.

 Loading